tsgates/arch-wiki-markdown/wiki/Namcap.md

     this string must be the tag name.
 The human readable form of the tag should be put in the tags file.
-The format of the tags file is described below; and the parameters which should replace the format specifier tokens in the final output.
+The format of the tags file is described below; and the parameters which should replace the format specifier tokens in the final output

--   type(self) "pkgbuild" for a module processing PKGBUILDs, "tarball" for a module processing a binary package file.
+-   type(self) "pkgbuild" for a module processing PKGBUILDs, "tarball" for a module processing a binary package file

 The tags file consists of lines specifying the human readable form of the hyphenated tags used in the namcap code.
 A line beginning with a '#'